saadkhan321/Project6_ND/README.md

 ##### 3. Intermediate V3 [incorporating 2nd feedback]

 Index_intermediate_V3.html was generated which incorporated the 2nd feedback.
 Details covered in the feedback section below.
-The code was uploaded on to bl.ocks.org and associated .html files are uploaded are in the index_files folder
+The code is on bl.ocks.org and associated .html files are uploaded are in the index_files folder

 ###### **[html file: index_intermediate_V3.html / data file: parkdata_initial_V4.tsv]**